Eduardo Cruickshank Smith

-Eduardo Cruickshank Smith (born 29 January 1958) is a Costa Rican politician as well as an Evangelical pastor, lawyer, and notary.
-He is the former President of the Costa Rican parliament, a position he held from 2020 to 2021.
-He is the first Afro-Costa Rican to ever hold that position.
+Eduardo Cruickshank Smith (29 January 1958 – 5 March 2025) was a Costa Rican politician, Evangelical pastor, lawyer, and notary who was the former President of the Costa Rican parliament, a position he held from 2020 to 2021.
+He was the first Afro-Costa Rican to ever hold that position.

-Personal life
+Background

 Cruickshank was born in a Jamaican-Costa Rican family of 8 children.
 His brother Clinton Cruickshank Smith is also a politician, being a former legislator and former presidential candidate of the National Liberation Party.
-His father as a carpenter and his mother was a housewife.
+His father was a carpenter and his mother was a housewife.

-Before entering politics he was pastor at the Colina de su Gloria church in his hometown of Limón, and has a degree in law from the University of Costa Rica.
-He is married to Jeannette Edwards and has two children: Jermaine Eduardo Cruickshank Edwards and Yocelyn Shavony Cruickshank Edwards.
-He is also a grandfather.
+Before entering politics, he was pastor at the Colina de su Gloria church in his hometown of Limón and had a degree in law from the University of Costa Rica.
+He was married to Jeannette Edwards and had two children: Jermaine Eduardo Cruickshank Edwards and Yocelyn Shavony Cruickshank Edwards.
+He was also a grandfather.

+Cruickshank Smith died on 5 March 2025, after complications during a medical procedure.
+He was 67.

 Political career

 Having been first elected to the Legislative assembly of Costa Rica in 2018, he was elected president of said assembly in 2020.

-In the Spring of 2021 Cruickshank announced his candidacy for the upcoming 2022 Costa Rican general election, running on an anti-corruption and pro-business campaign.
+In the spring of 2021, Cruickshank announced his candidacy for the upcoming 2022 Costa Rican general election, running on an anti-corruption and pro-business campaign.